Berlin Zoo reveals names of panda twins | DW | 09.12.2019

 The naming process drew controversy after the names Hong and Kong topped a German newspaper poll, in support of ongoing protests in Hong Kong.

-China famously uses the animals in their so-called ‘panda diplomacy' soft power program.
+China famously uses the animals in their "panda diplomacy" soft power program.

 Berlin mayor Michael Müller and Chinese ambassador Wu Ken revealed the details in a joint ceremony.